Dasharo/open-source-firmware-validation/docs/concurrent-tests.md

 ## Robot Framework limitations

 Implementing such testing workflow encounters a limitation in Robot Framework though.
-To gether the test data for multiple test cases and not waste time on gathering useless information, the test scope must somehow be determined before the gathering starts.
+To gather the test data for multiple test cases and not waste time on gathering useless information, the test scope must somehow be determined before the gathering starts.

 It is impossible for RF code to access the information about which test cases are to be run though.
-The test scope of a `robot` exection is defined by, but not limited to:
+The test scope of a `robot` execution is defined by, but not limited to:
 - file/directory passed to `robot`
 - `-t` flag for filtering test case names